If you’ve ever tinkered with the video settings of a game, you have likely stumbled across the option to turn VSync on or off.

 VSync is short for Vertical Synchronization, and it is used to fight the problem of screen tearing.

 In essence, this issue occurs when your graphics card produces more frames than your monitor is capable of displaying on your screen.

-For example, if your GPU is able to output 80 frames per second and your monitor has a 60Mhz refresh rate, the monitor will attempt to squeeze in those 80 frames in 60 refresh cycles causing some parts of the screen to be displayed out of sync and thusly cause screen tearing.
+For example, if your GPU can output 80 frames per second and your monitor has a 60hz refresh rate, the monitor will attempt to squeeze those 80 frames into its 60 refresh cycles.
+This causes some parts of the screen to be displayed out of sync, resulting in screen tearing.

 Table of ContentsShow